mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

-## Day 3 Design library cell using Magic Layout and ngspice characterization
+## Day 3.
+Design library cell using Magic Layout and ngspice characterization

-- Setting variables from within openLANE `%set ::env(FP_IO_MODE) 2` and `run_floorplan`.
-In magic we shoud see the pins not equdistant (i.e., stacked on top of each other) ❗MM try this and remove
-- ❗When we set variables this way, we do not have to prep the design again

 - SPICE simulation
 - Clone the repo ❗Explain more
  ![image](https://user-images.githubusercontent.com/57360760/183284174-99ed03ee-c8b4-4f02-8149-e262ac81959f.png)
 - We will be doing SPICE extraction and post-layout SPICE simulation.
 We first copy the `sky130A.tech` file, which gives all the information about the SkyWater sky130 fabrication process <br/>